kes/blog/content/posts/common-lisp-lambda-macros.md

 Java introduced lambda expressions in version 8 (2014).

 And here is Oracle's page on  [Lambda Expressions](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html).

-What is clear, at least to me, is that Lambdas were meant to be a convenience for the verbose anonymous class, particularly when that class is very simple, the interface providing only one method.
-In that case, Java provides a lambda.
-(But even so it never provided closures, although some might debate that; i.e., what is the definition of a closure?)
+But [what is a lambda](https://kes.github.io/posts/whatisalambda/).
+Quite simply it's an anonymous function.

 At the time, there was a lot of excitement.
-But, maybe the lambda was not all that it was cracked up to be??
+But, now, maybe the lambda in Java was not all that it was cracked up to be??

-According to some Lambdas have died: [RIP Java Lambdas](https://medium.com/@kotiavula6/rip-java-lambdas-2014-2025-you-were-cool-until-you-werent-4ab9bac644c8), and according to that post the reasons are:
+According to some lambdas have died: [RIP Java Lambdas](https://medium.com/@kotiavula6/rip-java-lambdas-2014-2025-you-were-cool-until-you-werent-4ab9bac644c8), and according to that post the reasons are:

 1. Debugging hell
 2. Unreadable for Junior Devs